-“Imagine Dungeons and Dragons with a table filled with artists -- they’re able to live in this world of imagination,” he said, adding that he was into it before video games became popular.
+“Imagine Dungeons and Dragons with a table filled with artists — they’re able to live in this world of imagination,” he told AMC’s Shootout in an interview.
+He said he was into it before video games became popular.

 Several games are based on his most popular character, Riddick, and critics say they’re even better than the movies.

-Diesel's performance as Riddick, a villain with a heart of gold buried under a fierce exterior, was a fan favorite, and gamers enjoy “becoming” him to enter his world.
+His performance as Riddick, a villain with a heart of gold buried under a fierce exterior, was a fan favorite, and gamers enjoy “becoming” him to enter his world.

 Categories: Features | Secret Geeks